100 Overlook Center, 2nd floor, Princeton, New Jersey, 08540, USA

 When it comes to the UAE, people often mention free zones like IFZA and DSOA.
 This is the easiest way to enter the UAE market, but keep in mind that a company can only provide services within the free zone.
 So, your decision should be based on a clearly defined business plan.

 The UAE imposes substantial requirements on crypto companies.
-The minimum required share capital ranges from AED 500,000 (≈ €130,000) for payment and transfer services to AED 1,500,000 (≈ €390,000) for exchange services with a custodian.
+The minimum required share capital ranges from approximately AED 500,000 (≈ €130,000) for payment and transfer services to AED 1,500,000 (≈ €390,000) for those seeking a cryptocurrency exchange license or custody activities.
 If a company provides multiple types of services, the capital must be increased for each type.

 The company is required to hold reserve assets equal to the full amount of its liabilities to clients.
-Besides the capital and reserve assets, you need to have liquid assets that are 1.2 times higher than your monthly operating expenses.
-For crypto startups, the regulatory body VARA typically requires liquid assets to cover the break-even point.
+Additionally, under the 2026 standards, companies are expected to maintain Net Liquid Assets equal to at least 1.2 times their monthly operating expenses.

-The company must have at least one board member and one AML officer, with the latter required to be a resident of the UAE.
+The company must have at least two resident "Responsible Individuals" in the UAE, including a designated AML/Compliance Officer.
 VARA might require increasing the number of AML officers or management staff, such as adding a CFO in addition to the CEO.

 The VARA licensing process includes several steps: